yiisoft/di/README.md

 $object = $container->get('interface_name');
 ```

-Note, however, that it is bad practice to use a container directly.
-It's much
+Note, however, that it is bad practice using a container directly.
+It is much
 better to rely on autowiring as provided by the Injector available from the
 [yiisoft/injector](https://github.com/yiisoft/injector) package.